Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

   - "Spoils of War": Buy something from Tech Sergeant Kaplan in Mission 1.
   - "We're Cops": Tell Tech Sergeant Kaplan you're going to take a minimum-force approach in Mission 1.
   - "Bench Warmer": Sit on 3 benches scattered around Liberty Island (Mission 1).
+- Mission starts inside the Ocean Lab or at Silo (Mission 14) will now start with the sub bay doors open in the Sub Base.
+Silo starts will also start with the sub bay doors open in the Ocean Lab itself.
 </details>